fonoster/routr/NOTES.md

 ### Resource versioning

-Resources (Agents, Gateways, etc) will be tagged and match with an API version with the filed `apiVersion`.
-The version contain in the `apiVersion` must be supported by the server.
-Keep in mind that the Resource could be store using a different schemma than the one you submit.
+Resources (Agents, Gateways, etc) will be tagged and match with an API version with the field `apiVersion`.
+The version contained in the `apiVersion` must be supported by the server.
+Also, the Resource could be store using a different schemma than the one you submitted.

 ## JVM profiler